danielbeach/sniffer/README.md

 - number of `lines` per file.
 - `header` row is displayed.
 - First few `rows` are printed.
+- Option to indciate of flat-file is quoted.
+- Option to check all columns for `NULL` values.

 ### Usage
 ```